DoktorButter/VectorVisualizer/README.md

 - Step-by-step explanation mode for educational purposes
 - Application examples from theoretical physics
 - Export functionality for visualizations and field data

 ---

+# Contributors

+In joint development by:

+### Mr Seib (DoktorButter): student of applied computer science
+ Focus area: Head of software development, assisting in coordination and documentation

+### Mr Gläser (PascalGl04): student of geophysics and geoinformatics
+ Focus area: assistaning in software development, coordination, tutorial, examples, documentation

+---